 The proceedings of the Provincial Grand Lodge of Bengal for 1819 provide a good illustration.
 The dispatch sent to the Grand Lodge of England comprised details about the 21 lodges within the province.

-The three main structures of the network – the Grand Lodge, Provincial Grand Lodge and the local lodges – were connected through a vast chain of correspondence.
-Local lodges had always been expected to make regular returns to the Grand Lodges, in order to forward their fees, membership lists, and periodically report on their activity.
 At the turn of the 18th century, under the Unlawful Societies Act (1799), this customary practice became a legal obligation, as the Grand Lodges were required to list the names of all members and visitors participating.
 Indian lodges were not exempt, and the exchanges of correspondence that ensued, which now constitute valuable material for the study of colonial freemasonry, formed the very nerves of the masonic communication network.

-They provided cohesion and connectivity to distant limbs of the same body.
-Despite the obvious distance-related hardships, the masonic official correspondence network was paramount in knitting together the local and metropolitan masonic forces at work.
 Originally a craftsmen’s guild, freemasonry was designed as a structure that could accommodate itinerant professions.
 Therefore, it adopted a set of rules and regulations that made it possible for the lodge to operate as its members moved from one location to the next.
 This structural flexibility was complemented by a set of dispositions later adopted by the Craft to facilitate the mason’s mobility.

 The Grand Lodge of Ireland was the first to introduce the ‘masonic certificate’, allowing the mason to be recognized as such in unfamiliar settings.
 This piece of personal identification acted as a passport, offering instant recognition and a right to assistance to its holder.